December 16, 2020

 These networks can be a very useful ally if you have a particularly large website packed with graphics and have users logging sessions from all around the world.

 However, they are not foolproof and can go down from time to time.
 This can result in a very buggy experience for your end-user with loads of broken graphics.

 In that case, it is important for your web hosting company to have experience dealing with CDN services and to be able to provide you with support in the event of a breakdown.

 Last but certainly not least, you are going to want to have a solid understanding of how reliable your web host’s servers are.

-You can check user reviews on aggregator websites like TrustPilot, or do a quick google search to get a picture of an overall brand sentiment because unplanned downtime can have incredibly costly impacts on your bottom line.
+You can check user reviews on aggregator websites like G2, and do a quick google search to get a picture of an overall brand sentiment because unplanned downtime can have incredibly costly impacts on your bottom line.

 Imagine Cyber Monday and all the traffic that can bring to an eCommerce brand.
 Sales are spiking, and you see revenue rolling in.
 All of a sudden, that stops.
 The website is down.
 You call the 1-800 number in a panic and after a heavy wait, you are told they will have the servers back up in 4 hours.
 What a nightmare!